post traumatic stress disorder

 A CSA Survivor's Relationship with Dissociation, Survival and Living:

 "There are many things I wish I could help people understand about childhood trauma; this just happens to be one I hear very little about.
 Like many survivors, I struggle to hear sentiments like, "Oh my!
-I'm so so glad that's over now and you got through it!", "I can't believe you got out of that alive.
-I couldn't even do that now!
-I'd give up," or "At least you know your worst days are behind you.
-You know you can conquer anything!".
-Even resources and groups for trauma survivors, as well as therapists and clinicians, can share quips like "You survived the abuse, you're going to survive the recovery!".
+I'm so so glad that's over now and you got through it!", "I can't believe you got out of that alive as a kid.
+I couldn't even do that now!" or "At least that’s in the past and you know you can conquer anything!".
+Even resources, groups, or clinicians for trauma survivors can share quips like "You survived the abuse, you're going to survive the recovery!".
 While these things intend to uplift or highlight our strength, they all categorically deny the fundamental mechanism that allowed us to survive in the first place, and why adulthood is the real hard part: dissociation.

 Make no mistake, those of us who endured trauma as children are courageously strong.
 We were forced to be tougher than most, and - by nature or necessity - we became resilient, creative, and sharp.
 But Little Me didn't even experience the bulk of the trauma back then.
 I wasn't connected to the physical pain or sheer terror.
 I wasn't incapacitated by shame, disgust, or uncleanliness.
 I wasn't aware of the immorality, nor was I having a crisis of conscience.
 I didn't even know who was hurting me for much of my childhood – parts of my mind did, but not me.

 Little Me wasn't facing the anger or the blistering sting of betrayal knowing that those I loved most hurt me in such inhumane ways.
 I wasn't yet aware this was abnormal or something that could make me feel alien or 'different' from my peers.
 I was numb, hyperfocused on the things I could control, and was even made to feel special or self-confident in certain traumatic areas very early on.
-While some of that confidence dwindled over time and I became more aware of my unhappiness, insecurity, and "irrational" fears, none of that compares to what you might imagine a tortured child feels — let alone what I was about to feel later in life.
+While some of that confidence dwindled over time and I became more aware of my unhappiness, insecurity, and "irrational" fears, none of that compares to what you might imagine a tortured child feels.

 That suffering is here now.
 Adulthood is when all of it breaks through and confronts you with a vengeance.
 No, the abuse is not "over", it is not "behind me", it is not "something I got through".
 As far as my mind and body are concerned, it is NOW.
 It is very alive and in full-effect.
 Each excruciating detail of physical pain, disgust, and revulsion.
 Every tidal wave of anger at those who knew and did nothing, those who saw my innocence as an opportunity, and those who failed me at my every attempt for help.
 Each immobilizing shockwave of new material that re-writes my entire life story from how I once knew it.
 It is all alive in my spine, my eyes, my heart, my mind.
 THIS is when my survival is tested.